American black bear: Behavior and life history

-American black bears have eyesight and hearing comparable to that of humans.
-Their keenest sense is their sense of smell, which is about seven times more sensitive than a domestic dog's.
-American black bears are excellent and strong swimmers, swimming for pleasure and to feed (largely on fish).
+Their keenest sense is smell, which is about seven times more sensitive than a domestic dog's.
+They are excellent and strong swimmers, swimming for pleasure and to feed (largely on fish).
 They regularly climb trees to feed, escape enemies and hibernate.
 Four of the eight modern bear species are habitually arboreal (the most arboreal species, the American and Asian black bears and the sun bear, being fairly closely related).
 Their arboreal abilities tend to decline with age.
 They may be active at any time of the day or night, although they mainly forage by night.
-American black bears living near human habitations tend to be more extensively nocturnal, while those living near brown bears tend to be more often diurnal.
+Bears living near human habitations tend to be more extensively nocturnal, while those living near brown bears tend to be more often diurnal.

 American black bears tend to be territorial and non-gregarious in nature.
 However, at abundant food sources (e.g. spawning salmon or garbage dumps), they may congregate and dominance hierarchies form, with the largest, most powerful males dominating the most fruitful feeding spots.
 They mark their territories by rubbing their bodies against trees and clawing at the bark.
-Annual ranges held by mature male American black bears tend to be very large, though there is some variation.
+Annual ranges held by mature male bears tend to be very large, though there is some variation.
 On Long Island off the coast of Washington, ranges average 5 sqmi, whereas on the Ungava Peninsula in Canada ranges can average up to 1000 sqmi, with some male bears traveling as far as 4349 sqmi at times of food shortages.

-American black bears may communicate with various vocal and non-vocal sounds.
+Bears may communicate with various vocal and non-vocal sounds.
 Tongue-clicking and grunting are the most common sounds and are made in cordial situations to conspecifics, offspring and occasionally humans.
 When at ease, they produce a loud rumbling hum.
 During times of fear or nervousness, bears may moan, huff or blow air.
 Warning sounds include jaw-clicking and lip-popping.
 In aggressive interactions, black bears produce guttural pulsing calls that may sound like growling.
 Cubs squeal, bawl or scream when anxious and make a motor-like humming sound when comfortable or nursing.
 American black bears often mark trees using their teeth and claws as a form of communication with other bears, a behavior common to many species of bears.